-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the situation:
+You have suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

 - Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!